4,500+ YEARS OF MINING HISTORY IN AN AMAZING CAVE SYSTEM

 Picture Mask

-Freemining is an ancient mining custom practiced in the Forest of Dean.
+Freemining is a very ancient mining custom practiced in the Forest of Dean.
 Local inhabitants have exclusively taken minerals from the ground since prehistoric times - for as long as people have lived in the region.
-A Freeminer has the right to claim a gale and work it for iron ore, coal and stone.
-See https://www.forestfreeminers.org/ for more details of this curious custom.
-The custom is administered on behalf of the Forestry Commission by the Deputy Gaveller a Crown official experienced in mining.
-The photograph shows a previous Deputy Gaveller, Albert Howells, in his office at Coleford, inspecting a map book showing coal gales.
-Specific gales are granted to Freeminers at their request and each gale defines the mineral and area that can be worked.
+A Freeminer claims an area known as a gale and can work it for iron ore, coal, stone and associated minerals.
+See https://www.forestfreeminers.org/ for more details of this custom.
+Freemining is administered on behalf of the Forestry Commission by the Deputy Gaveller, a Crown official experienced in mining.
+The photograph shows a previous Deputy Gaveller, Albert Howells, in his office at Coleford, inspecting a map book that shows coal gales.
+Specific gales are granted to Freeminers on request and each gale specifies the mineral to be worked and area it covers.

 By Norman times, Dean iron ore was an important part of the national economy.
-Freeminer's skills became a great military asset that was valued by Medieval Kings, who often requested their services in England, Scotland, Wales and France, particularly during the 100 years War.
+Freeminer's skills became a great military asset that was valued by Medieval Kings, who often requested their services in England, Scotland, Wales and France, particularly during the Hundred Years War with France (1337-1453).

-Freeminers have continued to use their skills on behalf of the Crown fighting in the last two world wars and on engineering projects up to the present day.
+Freeminers have continued to use their skills on behalf of the Crown fighting in the last two world wars and working on civil engineering projects up to the present day.

 Miner Logo